56 Tranters Av, Camp Hill, Brisbane

-I came across this 405 sqm block, which already been subdivided, in beautiful pocket of Camp Hill in Jan 2014.
-Upon making an offer for $441,000, I had buyer's remorse and questioned myself if I had paid too much, although my due diligence and feasibility analysis gave a thumbs up for the build project.
-I would never imagine myself paying over $400,000 for a block of land in Camp Hill then.
+I came across this 405 sqm subdivided block in a beautiful pocket of Camp Hill in January 2014.
+After making an offer of $441,000, I experienced buyer’s remorse and questioned whether I had overpaid, despite my due diligence and feasibility analysis supporting the project.
+At the time, I never imagined paying over $400,000 for land in Camp Hill.

 EQUITY MANUFACTURED - BUILD